mikeshng/toc/reviews/2022-open-cluster-management-annual.md

 - Support to communicate between the hub and managed clusters in a proxy environment.
 - Add delete options to ManagedCluster.
 - Enhance Add-on Framework capabilities: rolling upgrade, install strategy, and install template.

-- A complete project roadmap can be found in [here](https://github.com/orgs/open-cluster-management-io/projects/2/views/9).
+A complete project roadmap can be found [here](https://github.com/orgs/open-cluster-management-io/projects/2/views/9).

 We have built close connections with members in the CNCF organization for project integration.
 We have attended multiple conferences such as KubeCon, DevConf and others.